Logo Earthworks

 Animation file may take a few seconds to load

 Much of our work centres on modelling quantitatively the behaviour of mid-ocean ridges.
-In large areas of ocean, ridges are typically stable and predictably mid-way between conjugate margins (see Animation H).
+In large areas of the world's oceans, ridges are typically stable and predictably mid-way between conjugate margins (see Animation H).
 Where three ridges meet at a triple junction, such as the Bouvet triple junction, instability occurs rather more often, leading to a complex tectonic history.
-We offer here a working model with a limited number of ridge jumps to explain the observed complexity in the ocean floor topography and the origin of the three submarine edifices - the Agulhas plateau, the NE Georgia Rise and the Maud Rise - that were created at the triple junction during Cretaceous time.
-Six changes in ridge function and position, highlighted in yellow, merit special mention.
+We offer here a working model with a limited number of ridge jumps to explain the observed complexity in the ocean floor topography and the origin of the three submarine edifices - the Agulhas Plateau, the NE Georgia Bank and the Maud Rise - that were created at the triple junction during Cretaceous time.
+The region shown is defined by the Falkland-Agulhas Fracture Zone (FAFZ) to the NW and the Africa-Antarctica corridor (AAC) to the east.
+Eight changes in ridge function and position merit special mention:

-1. At the end of Jurassic time (142.3 Ma), the long offset separating East and West Gondwana off SE Africa turned into a rapid spreading axis in the Weddell Sea, shown by extensive M-series marine magnetic anomalies mapped there.
-Further north, the offset was initially a dextral strike-slip fault between the Maurice Ewing Bank (MEB - still fixed to Africa) and Limpopia (still fixed to Antarctica).
+1. At the end of Jurassic time (142.3 Ma), the long offset separating East and West Gondwana off SE Africa (highlighted in yellow) turned into a rapid spreading axis in the Weddell Sea, shown by extensive M-series marine magnetic anomalies mapped there.
+Further north, the offset was initially a dextral strike-slip fault between the Maurice Ewing Bank (MEB - dislodged from Africa by about 170 km along the Agulhas fault since 155 Ma) and Limpopia (still fixed to Antarctica).
 Both attachments progressively ended in the following 20 My.
+Further north, in southernmost Mozambique, rifts such as Xai-Xai indicate E-W extension at this time.

-2. By 121.4 Ma (M0, start Aptian), MEB had moved SW along the Agulhas FZ by almost 300 km and Limpopia had escaped Antarctica and become firmly attached to the Africa plate.
-The velocity at which (a) Antarctica was leaving Africa and (b) MEB (not yet fully attached to South America) was moving along the Agulhas fault were closely similar for the next 40 My.
-The mid-ocean ridge to these systems were joined and increased in length to the NW and S respectively.
-Ocean growth between Antarctica and South America (strictly, the Agulhas plateau) slowed (vide Anomaly-T in the Weddell Sea) from this time.
+2. By 121.4 Ma (M0, start Aptian), MEB had moved SW along the Agulhas FZ by about 800 km and Limpopia (now the Mozambique Ridge) had rifted off Antarctica and become firmly attached to the Africa plate.
+The velocity at which (a) Antarctica was leaving Africa and (b) MEB (not yet attached to South America) was moving along the Agulhas fault were closely similar for the next 40 My.
+The mid-ocean ridges to these two systems were joined and increased in length to the NW and S respectively.
+Ocean growth between Antarctica, on the one hand, and South America and the MEB on the other slowed (vide Anomaly-T in the Weddell Sea) from this time.
+The MEB became firmly attached to South America from about 113 Ma.

-4. About 86 Ma, the SAM-AFR ridge jumped again, this time to a more south-directed path, leaving the Agulhas plateau stranded on the Africa plate.
-As with previous jumps, its position immediately south of the Agulhas FZ changed but little while its orientation further south changed markedly.
+6. About 86 Ma (Santonian) the South America-Africa ridge jumped again, this time to a more south-directed path, leaving the Agulhas plateau stranded on the Africa plate.
+As with previous jumps, the ridge position immediately south of the Agulhas FZ/FAFZ changed but little while its orientation further south (towards the triple junction) changed markedly.
 The new ridge orientation is preserved in the C34 marine magnetic anomalies off Africa and Antarctica that mark the end of the Cretaceous Quiet Zone (121.4-83.64 Ma).
-Note that the new ridge orientation leaves only a triangular area of SAM-AFR ocean created in the interval 99-86 Ma attached to the South America plate, labelled 460 on the animation.
-Marine magnetic anomalies C34 and C33 are left on the eastern margin of fragment 460 early in this set up.
+Note that the new ridge orientation leaves only a triangular area of SAM-AFR ocean created in the interval 98-86 Ma attached to the South America plate.
+The remainder became part of the Africa plate.
+Marine magnetic anomalies C34 and C33 are left on the eastern margin of this trinagular fragment.

-5. Towards 75 Ma the active ridge reorganised to a slightly more westerly position.
-The new ridge orientation was active for at least 10 My, even penetrating slightly N of the FAFZ before meeting its demise.
+7. About 79 Ma (Campanian) the mid-ocean ridge between Africa and South America switched to a slightly more southwesterly path, closer to the aforementioned triangular fragment.
+The new ridge orientation was active for at least 14 My, even penetrating slightly N of the FAFZ before meeting its demise.
 This is well supported by marine magnetic anomalies with these dates.

-6. At about 65 Ma the active ridge made its biggest jump, to west of fragment 460.
+8. At about 65 Ma (end Maastrichtian) the active Africa-South America ridge made its biggest jump, to the west of the trinagular fragment.
 The long (1100 km) offset on the FAFZ was finally abandoned after more than 60 My.
-The mid-Atlantic ridge south of the FAFZ now lay only 250 km NE of the NE Georgia Rise with only a short transform offest across the FAFZ.
-Remarkably, the initial trace of the new ridge appears to replicate the form and location on the South America plate of the new margin first adopted there at 99 Ma.
-This alignment is now preserved on the Africa plate as the NE 'escarpment' of the Agulhas plateau along with some 2000 km of ocean crust to its west, preserving there the tectonic complexity of ocean growth in the interval 99 to 65 Ma.
-Almost 2500 km of new ocean crust has been created between Fragment 460 and South America since the present-day mid-ocean ridge was established at 65 Ma.
+The mid-Atlantic ridge south of the FAFZ now lay only 250 km NE of the NE Georgia Bank with only a short transform offest across the FAFZ.
+Remarkably, the initial trace of the new ridge appears to replicate the form and location on the South America plate of the margin first adopted there at 98 Ma.
+This earlier alignment is now preserved on the Africa plate as the NE 'escarpment' of the Agulhas plateau.
+The tectonic complexity of ocean growth in the interval 99 to 65 Ma is preserved in about 2000 km of ocean crust on the Africa plate, east of where the triangular fragment sits today.
+Almost 2500 km of new ocean crust has been created between the triangular fragment and South America since the present alignment of the Mid-Atlantic Ridge was established at about 65 Ma.